-When young Danish architect, Jorn Utzon, designed the Sydney Opera House, his vision also included plans for the art to be displayed within it.
-So, in 1958 he wrote to renowned French-Swiss architect, Le Corbusier, asking if he would like to collaborate, and the concept for the tapestry ‘Les Des Sont Jetes’ (The Dice Are Cast) was born.
+When young Danish architect, Jørn Utzon (1918-2008), designed the Sydney Opera House (1957) his vision also included plans for the art to be displayed inside.
+In 1958 he wrote to renowned French-Swiss architect Le Corbusier, asking if he would like to collaborate, and the concept for the tapestry Les Des Sont Jetes (The Dice Are Cast) was born.
 By 1960, Le Corbusier had completed the tapestry and sent it to Utzon in Denmark.

 After initial surface cleaning, tests were carried out to ensure that the dye colours wouldn’t run when the piece was submerged in water.
-A custom-made tub was then built to enable the washing, and the particular detergent and water used had to be carefully selected and mixed to ensure they had the right PH levels.
+A custom-made tub was then built to enable the washing, and the detergent and water used had to be carefully selected and mixed to ensure the correct PH levels.

 ICS was also involved in the installation process – providing advice on the best type of display case and lighting for the tapestry, as well as physically hanging the piece in its new location in the Western Foyer of the Opera House.

 Overview The La Perouse anchor is an extremely rare object dating back to the earliest days of European settlement of Australia, namely the visit by two ships of the La Perouse expedition to Botany Bay in February of 1788.
 After a six week stay, replenishing supplies and recouping before another long journey, Admiral Lapérouse and his crew sailed away, never...

 Overview ICS won the 2022 NSW National Trust “Conservation – Interiors and Objects” Award for the restoration of this 17th Century still life.
 The discovery of the true artist and date of the piece made headlines around the world.
 The still life painting originally belonged to the National Trust’s Woodford Academy collection.
 Its provenance was unknown, and for many years...